Ten things to see in Turkey | Small group history tours Turkey

 Along with all the marvelous sites to see, it would be crazy to spend time in Turkey and not take advantage of its extraordinary cuisine.
 Turkish cuisine tends to be regional, and varies greatly from place to place.
 There is usually a range of street food in cities, with doner and kofte served on baguettes, roast chestnuts of fried mussels often available.
 Pide is also popular, and can be made to order, so you can select your filling.

 Turkish coffee is a delicacy that is also not to be missed.
 While western-style coffee is available in tourist and upmarket areas of the country, Turkish coffee is something else entirely.
-Türk kahvesi, or sediment coffee, is unfiltered meaning, as the name implies, it comes with sediment in it.
-For this reason, let it settle once its served, before drinking, to ensure you don’t get a mouthful of sediment.
+Türk kahvesi, or sediment coffee, is unfiltered – meaning that (as the name implies) it comes with sediment in it.
+For this reason, let it settle for a time before drinking so that you don’t end up with a mouthful of sediment.
 When ordering, you can generally choose between no sugar, moderate sugar, or heavy sugar, depending on your dietary preferences and taste.